CP1401/Practicals/prac_07/README.md

 # Practical 07 - Functions 2

-Write your answers for the early non-coding questions in a simple text file called `questions.txt`.
+Write your answers for the early non-coding questions in a simple text file called `p7questions.txt`.

 This practical builds on the Functions 1 and 2 lectures as well as practical 6.
 If you haven't learned from those, then go back and do so before continuing with this practical work.